h5bp/html5-boilerplate/README.md

 ### A basic template to get started with HTML, CSS, and JavaScript

-This project is a fork of the [HTML5 Boilerplate](http://html5boilerplate.com), it has been simplified for those starting out with web development and programming.
+This project is a fork of the [HTML5 Boilerplate](http://html5boilerplate.com).
+It has been simplified for those starting out with web development and programming.

 ## Quick start